merging-point/merging-point-backend/README.md

 # mergingpoint

-Django / DRF / Postgresql
+Django / DRF / PostgreSQL
 The backend server of the mergingpoint using the Django along with the DRF.

 ## Install Requirements